 How high could the stock go?
 Two-year price target is $75 to $100.

-A key consideration is the quality of the management team, and its focus on allocating capital wisely.
+Key points: A key consideration is the quality of the management team, and its focus on allocating capital wisely.
 Spectrum recently completed an acquisition that may turn out to be brilliant.
-It bought a division of Stanley Black & Decker (SWK), whose brands include Kwikset, Weiser, and Baldwin doorknobs and locks.
-It is No. 1 in locks in the U.S. and Canada, and No. 1 in luxury hardware in the U.S. Other brands include Stanley hardware, No. 1 with residential builders in the U.S., and Pfister faucets, No. 4 in the U.S. The benefits from this acquisition are twofold.
-Spectrum has a fantastic global distribution system and, over time, can introduce the Stanley Black & Decker products worldwide.
-Also, it will gain increased scale with customers.
+It bought a division of Stanley Black & Decker (SWK), whose brands include Kwikset, Weiser, and

 No comments: